eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="scoret2-vs-at2" %}

 The evidence for my hypothesis that a more coarse ballot is more robust to friction seems generally unsupported.
 There appears to be no (robust and persistent) significant gap, when comparing clear-eyed Approval Top-2 to a theoretical clear-eyed SCORE Top-2 delayed runoff: under ideal conditions SCORE appears significantly better, but under friction it is no more accurate than Approval Top-2.
 Under some runs, Approval Top-2 gets a significant (but narrow) edge under a 95% confidence interval in some friction scenario, but it hasn't yet persisted under a 99% confidence interval.
-I don't feel comfortable making any claims that Approval Top-2 is actually strictly better than Score Top-2 in the models I have tested.
+I don't feel comfortable making any claims that Approval Top-2 is actually strictly better than SCORE Top-2 in the models I have tested.

 At the very least, for this comparison of a theoretical SCORE Top-2 (that nobody is actually advocating for) with the St. Louis model, I would say that the SCORE ballot appears completely unjustified.
 That granularity does not seem to help outcomes under friction.
-The real difference, if not outcomes, is then how much more intimidating and easy to spoil the ballot is, and how politically viable proposing that change becomes.
+The real difference, if not outcomes, is then how much more intimidating and easier to spoil the ballot is, and how politically viable proposing that change becomes.
 Approval is essentially the hardest ballot type to unintentionally spoil (there is no such thing as an overvote), so I would conclude a SCORE ballot is strictly worse in this context.

 The gulf between the *automatic* runoff of STAR and a delayed Approval runoff, however, is very, very large.
 There is no ambiguity there.

 ## Conclusion

 It is absolutely undeniable that, with perfectly informed voters who fill out their ballots completely and accurately, STAR is an objectively more accurate mechanism than Approval.
 That granularity is a genuine strength when the data is high quality.
 However, that granularity becomes a liability when the data you collect is noisy or incomplete.
-Low quality data acts like sand in the gears, making the system no better than a simpler system like single-round Approval.
+Low-quality data acts like sand in the gears, making the system no better than a simpler system like single-round Approval.

-And based on my findings, I would say that for something like a City Council trying to decide between a few different options for the placement of a new library (where the voter assumptions for the original VSE model are very likely accurate), STAR would be an excellent choice.
+And based on my findings, I would say that for something like a city council trying to decide between a few different options for the placement of a new library (where the voter assumptions for the original VSE model are very likely accurate), STAR would be an excellent choice.
 Highly informed voters, who will give full and thoughtful scores to all available options, match better with the assumptions that underlie the ideal VSE numbers commonly reported.
-It could be easily expected that there will be cases where STAR would produce higher quality outcomes than the council members simply approving of which options they like.
+It could be easily expected that there will be cases where STAR would produce higher-quality outcomes than the council members simply approving of which options they like.
 This is the use case where STAR can really *shine*.

 *Publicly electing that city council*, however, is a different story.
 I do not find it plausible that voters are going to be able to give thoughtful and accurate scores to all candidates for a local election.
 A simpler system like Approval, with a delayed runoff, seems more likely to produce better outcomes if the data collected from voters is likely low quality.
 Under such conditions, the gain from even just single-round Approval to STAR appears to be negligible.